Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking

 \subsection{Code Detection Performance Test}

-First, to test the accuracy of region/corner detection and message (code ID) retrieval, i.e., the entire detection pipeline, we prepared 25 high-resolution images of common environmental textures such as wood, marble, asphalt, etc., and converted the central portion of each image into a Ninja Code using the $NC_{100},$ $NC_{200}$, and $NC_{300}$ encoders (Figure 5, top).
-We displayed each image on a 22-inch LG UltraFine 5K monitor (scaled so that the Ninja Code was shown at a size of 8.5$\times$8.5cm on the screen), and took a series of photographs from eight camera positions (Figure 5, bottom) using a custom application we built for the Apple iPhone 15 Pro.
-All photos were shot in 1080$\times$1080 resolution, and at each of the eight positions, camera orientation was adjusted so that the center of the LG monitor screen coincided with the center of the captured photo.
-All photos were automatically passed on to the trained detector/decoder modules (running locally on the iPhone), to locate the codes, obtain their corner coordinates, and retrieve their IDs.
-The test was conducted in a well-lit indoor room.
+First, to test the accuracy of region/corner detection and ID (message) retrieval, we prepared 25 high-resolution digital images of common environmental textures such as marble, wood, asphalt, and converted the central portion of each image into a Ninja Code using the $NC_{100},$ $NC_{200}$, and $NC_{300}$ encoders (Figure 5, left).
+We displayed each image on a 22-inch LG UltraFine 5K LCD monitor (scaled so that the Ninja Code appeared at a size of 8.5$\times$8.5cm on the screen) in a well-lit indoor room, and took a series of photographs from eight camera positions (Figure 5, right) using a custom Swift application running on an Apple iPhone 15 Pro.
+The photos were shot in 1080$\times$1080 resolution, and at each of the eight positions, camera orientation was adjusted so that the center of the LCD screen coincided with the center of the captured photo.
+The photos were given as input to the trained detector/decoder modules (running locally on the iPhone), to locate the Ninja Codes, obtain their corner coordinates, and retrieve their IDs.

-For this first test, we focused on measuring the average corner error (in pixels) and the drop rate (percentage of failed detections, i.e., false negatives).
+Our goal with this test was to measure the average corner error (in pixels) and drop rate, i.e., the percentage of failed detections.
 From each of the eight camera positions, the app took five photos at one-second intervals.
-The failed detection rate was measured by counting the number of photos in which the modules either failed to find the Ninja Code, or failed to correctly retrieve the 36-bit code ID in its entirety.
-The corner error was measured using the first photo in which a Ninja Code was successfully detected with the code ID intact; the predicted coordinate values were compared with ground truth values obtained beforehand for each of the eight camera positions.
-In cases where the app failed to detect Ninja Codes in all five photos, we registered the drop rate as $100\%$ and let the app continue to take photos until a successful detection occurred, from which we measured the corner error.
+The drop rate was measured by counting the number of photos for which the modules either failed to find the Ninja Code, or found the code but failed to retrieve the 36-bit ID in full.
+The corner error was measured using the first photo in which a Ninja Code was successfully detected with the ID intact; the predicted corner coordinates were compared with ground truth values obtained beforehand for the eight camera positions.
+In cases where the app failed to detect codes in all five photos, we recorded the drop rate for that position as $100\%$ and let the app continue to take photos until a successful detection occurred, from which we measured the corner error.